-a.
-Not to charge development fee for more than 15% of tuition fee.

-- Development fee will be used for purchase, upgradation and replacement of furniture, b. fixtures and equipment. - Development fee will be treated as capital receipts.
-C. - Depreciation reserve fund is to be maintained. d.
+- a.
+Not to charge development fee for more than 15% of tuition fee. - Development fee will be used for purchase, upgradation and replacement of furniture, fixtures and equipment. - c.
+Development fee will be treated as capital receipts. - d.
+Depreciation reserve fund is to be maintained.